Updated: Feb 20

 (1) Grip Grip Grip!

 Increased stickiness and texture reduces the slipping and sliding on the mat.
-Look for a rubber, jute, or cotton yoga mat that has a raised pattern.
+Look for a rubber yoga mat that has a raised pattern or a cork yoga mat with a rubber back.

 TIP: Best pose to check the grip is Adho Mukha Svanasana (Downward dog pose).
 In this pose, your palms and feet must not slip on the mat.

 In the market, you can get mat thicknesses from 3mm to 15mm.
-Standard thickness is 6mm.
+The standard thickness is 6mm.
 Thinner mats weigh less and are travel friendly.
 Thicker mats are more comfortable and gentler on your joints.

 TIP: Best pose to check whether the thickness of the mat is sufficient is Vajrasana (Thunderbolt Pose or Diamond Pose).
 Feel the comfort level on your stretched feet.
 Try poses on the mat where you need to put pressure on your elbows or knees.